Purveyors and Dealers of Americana / Patented & Mechanical Antiques

 Short answer, many past sale results / prices from 10 -

-some context and a knowledge base to help interpret those past sale
+some context and a knowledge base to help interpret those or any past sale

-values many could be misinterpreted or would be misleading and give a reader a false sense
+values many of those "old" values could be misinterpreted or would be misleading and give a reader a false sense

-I could expand on this idea, and there is a moral or message in here about what is coming, but I will leave that to your imagination.
+I could expand on this idea and take it out another 10 - 20 years, as there is a moral or message in here about what is coming, but I will leave that to your imagination.

 6. I want to sell my antique now but have no idea what it is worth!
 Will you make me an offer?